What to do if your mortgage lender starts court action

 Ask to speak to the duty adviser if you do not have a solicitor or adviser with you.

 You can get free advice regardless of your income or how much your home is worth.

 A duty adviser can assess your case before you go in and speak for you in the hearing.

 The lender’s representative may approach you before the hearing to try and negotiate.

-Don't feel pressured into agreeing repayment terms that you can’t afford.
+Do not feel pressured into agreeing repayment terms that you cannot afford.
 You should wait for the judge to look at your case.

 You can also ask a duty adviser to negotiate with them for you.